 We are closely monitoring the impact of the COVID-19 pandemic on all aspects of our business and geographies, including how it will impact business partners.
 In particular, the pandemic has resulted in a significant reduction in non-essential contact between patients and healthcare providers, shifting of focus by healthcare providers to the acute treatment of COVID-19 related illness regardless of specialty.
 We believe these restrictions have limited our sales force's ability to generate additional interest in the Company's products.
 We are unable to predict the impact that the COVID-19 pandemic may have on our financial condition, results of operations and cash flows due to numerous uncertainties.
 These uncertainties include the scope, severity and duration of the pandemic, the actions taken to contain the pandemic or mitigate its impact, the development, rollout and availability of effective treatments and vaccines, and the direct and indirect economic effects of the pandemic and containment measures, among others.
 The COVID-19 pandemic in many countries, including the United States, has significantly adversely impacted global economic activity.
 The global impact of the pandemic has been rapidly evolving and many countries have reacted by instituting quarantines, mandating business and school closures and restricting travel.
-Certain states and cities, including those where our principal place of business is located and sales force seeks to operate, have also reacted by instituting quarantines, restrictions on travel, "shelter in place" rules, and restrictions on types of business that may continue to operate.
-We cannot predict if additional states and cities will implement similar restrictions or when restrictions currently in place will expire.
+The federal government, certain states and cities, including those where our principal place of business is located and sales force seeks to operate, have also reacted by instituting quarantines, vaccine mandates, restrictions on travel, "shelter in place" rules, and restrictions on types of business that may continue to operate.
+We cannot predict if the federal government or additional states and cities will implement similar or additional restrictions or when restrictions or mandates currently in place will expire.
 As a result, the COVID-19 pandemic is negatively impacting almost every industry directly or indirectly, including industries in which we operate.
-Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatil
+Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatility in, the credit and financial markets, consumer spending as well as other unanticipated consequences remain unknown.
+See Item 1A.
+Risk Factors in this Form 10-O, for discussion of certain risks associated with COVID-19 including the potential adverse effects on our workforce of the proposed U.S. Government vaccine mandate for employees, contractors, and subcontractors that service federal contracts.
+Additionally, see the section titled Risk Factors in our 2020 Annual Report on Form 10-K for discussion of risks related to COVID-19.

-Because the COVID-19 pandemic affected, among other things, our access to prescribing physicians and their access to headache patients, we believe that our results for the six months ended June 30, 2021 and 2020 reflect a negative impact from, among other things, the global pandemic.
-Moreover, our expectations for at least the first half of 2021 have also been adversely affected by both the uncertainty and potential negative impact of the global pandemic.
+Because the COVID-19 pandemic affected, among other things, our access to prescribing physicians and their access to headache patients, we believe that our results for the nine months ended September 30, 2021 and 2020 reflect a negative impact from, among other things, the global pandemic.
+Moreover, our expectations for at least the remainder of 2021 have also been adversely affected by both the uncertainty and potential negative impact of the global pandemic.
 Depending upon the duration and severity of the pandemic, the continuing effect on our results and outlook over the long term remains uncertain.